FAQ

 Compressed earth blocks are as good or better as any other masonry system in seismic zones.
 In high seismic zones, all masonry wall systems require reinforcement.

 A common strategy in low to medium seismic zones is to use horizontal wire ladder reinforcement.
-Wire grid is placed between courses of earthen blocks, the frequency of which needs to be determined by a structural engineer.
+A wire grid is placed between courses of earthen blocks, the frequency of which needs to be determined by a structural engineer.

 CONTACT US